adamsitnik/awesome-dot-net-performance/README.md

 * [Prefix](http://stackify.com/prefix) - Free lightweight profiler for ASP.NET apps shows everything your code is doing across 30+ common libraries
 * [MiniProfiler](https://miniprofiler.com/dotnet/) - Free profiling tool for .NET applications with Entity Framework and ASP.Net integration (Core supported for both versions)
 * [dotTrace](https://www.jetbrains.com/profiler/) - Paid profiler for .NET applications from the JetBrains team, included in the Resharper Ultimate package
-* [Unchase.FluentPerformanceMeter](https://github.com/unchase/Unchase.FluentPerformanceMeter) - Free open-source and cross-platform .Net Standart 2.0 library that is designed for the method’s performance measurement
+* [Unchase.FluentPerformanceMeter](https://github.com/unchase/Unchase.FluentPerformanceMeter) - Free open-source and cross-platform .Net Standard 2.0 library that is designed for the method’s performance measurement
 ### Application Insights
 * [App Metrics](https://github.com/alhardy/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application and reports it's health.
 See the docs for [more](https://alhardy.github.io/app-metrics-docs/getting-started/intro.html) details.